 The holidays can be a bit of a challenge for those with food allergies.

 Peanut allergies are significantly on the rise, and while there are many speculations as to why that is, the truth is these kids are dealing with it *now*.
 Which means we really do need to be sensitive to the food served at school classroom parties and family holiday gatherings.

-I prefer to use the Maranatha brand sunbutter as it is the most natural.
+I prefer to make my own sunbutter, but if you just want to buy some, the Maranatha brand sunbutter is the most natural.
 It is just sunflower seeds and a little sea salt.
 No extra oils, stabilizers, or sugar added.
-If you’re using something that has more than just sunflower seeds and salt, you’ll have to play around with the salt, sugar, and flour amounts in this recipe for the right taste and consistency.
-It will still work.
-Just taste as you go along and you are looking for a stiff cookie dough consistency.
+If you’re using something that has more than just sunflower seeds and salt, you’ll have to play around with the salt and sugar amounts in this recipe for the right taste and consistency.
+Just taste as you go along – you are looking for a stiff cookie dough consistency.